ABOUT / CONTACT STORE POETRY RECIPES POLICIES T-SHIRTS

 I was spending more and more time trying to get the right band line up (difficult) as the concert programs kept getting thicker.
 In 1984 I decided it was time to take push the little publications to the next level and started LMNOP Magazine.
 Four issues were published before it morphed into babysue Magazine.
 The last LMNOP Magazine was entitled LMNOP Magazine Single and it contained the band's first vinyl single "Forever Through the Sun" b/w "Three Colon Oh Oh" which was released in 1985.

-Thanks to help from one of the best PR guys in the business, the single did very well.
+Thanks to help from one of the best PR guys in the business, the single did surprisingly well.
 But live shows were still hit and miss.
 I continued recording at home and released the third album LMNO3 in 1985 as an independent cassette.
-An incredible live drummer playing on some of the songs pushed the music to a new level.
-Some exceptionally talented musicians shifted in and out of the live band during this period but I was unable to recognize it at the time.
-Being the self-centered little dictator that I was, all I wanted was for everyone to play exactly what I wanted them to play and nothing else.
+A live drummer playing on some of the songs pushed the music to a new level.

 At this point I was still convinced that being a professional musician was my calling so I kept trying to do what seemed necessary.
-The live band kept playing more and more shows.
+The live band played more and more shows.
 At the urging of others, several songs were re-recorded in a professional studio for a more polished sound.
 Released in 1986, elemen opee elpee received mixed reactions -- some very positive and some very negative.
-But as the band was becoming more well-known I was becoming more depressed and suicidal as I came to the conclusion that trying to make a living as a rock musician wasn't so cool and fun after all.
+But as the band was becoming more well-known I was becoming more depressed as I came to the conclusion that trying to make a living as a rock musician wasn't so great after all.
 One final attempt to end it all unfortunately failed.
 But that dark period was instrumental in prompting me to make some major changes in my life and move forward.
-For the first time in my life I no longer felt confused.
-I dropped bad habits and focused on getting my act together.
+For the first time ever I no longer felt confused.
+I dropped lots of bad habits and focused on getting my act together.
 I simultaneously switched jobs, vehicles and houses and joined a health club.
 I knew exactly what I wanted to do so I immediately thrust myself forward into a world where I felt like I could do just about...anything.

 For months I had been constantly running around in circles juggling too many activities (marketing, publicity, distribution, etc.) just about everything except making music.
 That had to change.
 In fact, lots of things had to change. babysue became the star of her own little miniature magazine.
 Her first two publications The babysue Book & The babysue Philosophy Book paved the way for what would be a very long and confusing career/hobby in underground publishing.

-Because the idea of music as a career no longer had any appeal whatsoever, I had dissolved the live band in order to focus more on recording.
-Meanwhile even stronger reactions to The babysue Recipe Book (the third in the series) made me feel like my little oddball projects were still worth the effort.
+Because the idea of music as a career was no longer of interest, I dissolved the live band in order to focus on recording.
+Meanwhile even stronger reactions to The babysue Recipe Book (the third in the series) made it seem like my oddball projects were still worth the effort.

-I kept publishing my magazines/comic books which were becoming more and more like a form of personal therapy.
-At this point most people seemed to prefer the magazines to the music, so my magazine output was surpassing my musical output.
+I kept publishing magazines/comic books which were becoming more and more like a form of personal therapy.
+At this point most folks seemed to prefer the magazines to the music, so my magazine output was surpassing my musical output.

+But, for better or worse, music was in my blood.
 Focusing on recordings again was just what the doctor ordered.
 I became more productive and creative because I was no longer overwhelmed with outside crap.
 My revamped home recording setup allowed me to record and release Pony (1988), Numbles (1990) and Mnemonic (1993).
-Although all three have since been reissued on CD-R, when I originally released these on my own label in the United States they were cassette albums.
-A welcome surprise came when an ultra cool writer overseas hooked me up with New Rose Records that resulted in three of my albums being released in France.
-As usual it didn't mean much money, but in the eyes of some folks my band somehow mattered now (?) because it had been validated by a third party in another country.
+When I originally released these on my own label in the United States they were cassette albums but in the early 2000s all three were reissued on CD-R. A welcome surprise came when an ultra cool writer in France hooked me up with New Rose Records that resulted in three albums being released in France.
+As usual it didn't mean much money, but in the eyes of some folks my band somehow mattered now (?), most likely because it had been validated by a third party in another country.

 People started supporting babysue Magazine more and more and I even started selling subscriptions.
 She/it finally transformed into a full-size magazine with national distribution.
 Around this time in the 1990s the whole Zine explosion thing had begun.
 I was grateful that it provided a forum for all the little underground magazines out there (like myself).
 But some people incorrectly labeled me as part of that movement when in reality I had already been publishing for years.